DIY Upcycled Tote Bag with Vintage Transfer

 lady applying a transfer to a sustainable tote bag project

-how to apply a transfer to fabric
+step five: apply a transfer to fabric

 The transfer went on perfectly!
 You can watch the step-by-step process in the YouTube video I made for you later in this post but here are the simple steps: